VenkateshDenagoni/NYAI-Backend/README_RAILWAY.md

 2. Click "New Project"
 3. Select "Deploy from GitHub repo"
 4. Choose your NYAI Backend repository
-5. Railway will automatically detect the Dockerfile and build your application

 ### 3. Configure Environment Variables